rNLKJA/rin.contact/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 1. Fork the Project
-2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature`)
-4. Push to the Branch (git push origin feature/AmazingFeature)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 ## LICENSE